 Each year Charlotte Water assembles the Water Quality Report (WQR) that summarizes the water testing results for the calendar year (2016).
 This report is required of all public water utilities, and Charlotte Water is pleased to announce another year where excellence in you water is being provided.

-We asked Water Quality Program Administrator Shannon Sypolt to tell us a little about I&I. I&I stands for inflow and infiltration.
-This is when groundwater (infiltration) and storm water (inflow) enter into our closed wastewater infrastructure (sewer pipes).
-Infiltration occurs when the groundwater table rises and water pushes into cracks, joints, seams and older parts...
+We asked Water Quality Program Administrator Shannon Sypolt to tell us a little about Inflow and Infiltration (I&I).
+I&I occurs when groundwater (infiltration) and stormwater (inflow) enter into our closed wastewater infrastructure (sewer pipes).
+Infiltration occurs when the groundwater table rises, and water pushes into cracks, joints, seams, and older parts of our infrastructure.Inflow occurs...
 Continue Reading →

 Did the recent cold temperatures have you wondering why the water mains in the ground didn't freeze?
 Well, you are in luck.
 We asked Gabe Sasser our Water Quality Specialist and Clemson Alum (Go Tigers!) that exact question, and here is what he said: The North Carolina Department of Environmental Quality (NCDEQ) requires water mains to...
 Continue Reading →